ReactionMechanismGenerator/ARC/docs/source/advanced.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 ARC will look for appropriate available frequency scaling factors in `Arkane`_ for the respective ``freq_level``.
 If a frequency scaling factor isn't available, ARC will attempt to determine it using `Truhlar's method`__.
-This involves spawning fine optimizations anf frequency calculations for a dataset of 15 small molecules.
+This involves spawning fine optimizations and frequency calculations for a dataset of 15 small molecules.
 To avoid this, either pass a known frequency scaling factor using the ``freq_scale_factor`` attribute (see :ref:`examples <examples>`), or set the ``calc_freq_factor`` attribute to ``False`` (it is ``True`` by default).